Yale-EEB723/finalproject/README.md

 ## Methods
   As of right now, I have a general understanding of what tools are available to complete this project, with more perhaps coming into my view as I read more literature on comparative genomics in Salmonella/ pathogens.

+### Approaches
+- Compare Salmonella serovar Pullorum to serovar Gallinarum; See similarities/ any insights into how they are similar in terms of genetic make-up of pathogenicity traits.
+These strains are host-adapted to chickens.
+- Then, take either these individually or together and compare against a Generalist (Salmonella serovar Enteritidis)
+- If this is working/ going well, use Salmonella serovar Typhimurium and/or Typhi to see how these differences come about in mammals.
+      "Salmonellae are important pathogenic bacteria infecting humans or animals.
+Salmonella enterica serovar Pullorum, a strictly chicken-adapted pullorum agent, is one of the more than 2,500 documented Salmonella lineages (4).
+It is very closely related to another chicken pathogen, Salmonella enterica serovar Gallinarum, and, to a lesser degree, to a host generalist, Salmonella enterica serovar Enteritidis.""

 ### General software packages
 - Anaconda/ Bioconda